kexiZeroing/kexiZeroing.github.io/src/posts/js-string-array-object.md

 ```

 ## Map and Set
-The Map object holds key-value pairs and **remembers the original insertion order of the keys**.
+The Map object holds key-value pairs and remembers the original insertion order of the keys.
 Any value (both objects and primitive values) may be used as either a key or a value.

 Object is similar to Map, and Objects have been used as Maps historically; however, there are important differences that make using a Map preferable in certain cases:
 - The keys of an Object are String and Symbol, whereas they can be any value for a Map, including functions, objects, and any primitive.